AAdewunmi/DataStructures-And-Algorithms-In-Python/README.md

 ## 1. What is the project?

-This repository contains an implemention of various Data Structures and Algorithms using Python programming language, adapted from a course on Udemy.
+This repository contains an implementation of various Data Structures and Algorithms using Python programming language, adapted from a course on Udemy.

 ## 2. Outline: